-Evolution Free Zone has a bonus to this picture: this industrial park is located in Grecia, Alajuela, a western city outside the Greater Metropolitan Area, 15 minutes from the Juan Santamaría International Airport, and less than 25 minutes away from nearby cities that offer a large, capable and new talent pool.
+Evolution Free Zone has a bonus to this picture: This Business Park is located in Grecia, Alajuela, a western city outside the Greater Metropolitan Area, 15 minutes from the Juan Santamaría International Airport, and less than 25 minutes away from nearby cities that offer a large, capable and new talent pool.

 The western cities are known as “Bedroom Cities”, since more than 58,000 people travel daily to work outside of its canton to the main cities, like San José and Heredia among others.

 A private research study conducted by CODE Development Group, in charge of the development of Evolution Free Zone, concluded that there is a great potential of human talent available, with an outstanding technical and professional level at Western Region cities.

 What better way to achieve goals than with exceptional talent?
 Any questions?
 Get in Touch here.